A guide to the cost of re-creating an item of jewellery.

 Offsetting the cost against a new ring

-We can offset the cost by a little by factoring in the existing precious metal.
-This will reduce the overall cost slightly.
-We calculate the value of your existing metal from the gram weight multiplied by the scrap metal price once work has been completed on your ring.
+We can offset the cost slightly by factoring in the existing precious metal, reducing the overall cost slightly.
+Once work has been completed on your ring, we calculate the value of your existing metal from the gram weight multiplied by the scrap metal price.

 We are regularly asked to make engagement rings, wedding rings and jewellery using old Gold and Platinum.
 We offer this service using 100% of your existing precious metal for the new design.
-This often requires additional Gold or Platinum to be added as part of the process.
+This often requires additional Gold or Platinum as part of the process.

 Changing your ring from Gold to Platinum